hgroman/scrapersky-backend/Docs/Docs_7_Workflow_Canon/Micro-Work-Orders/WF2-StagingEditor_micro_work_order.md

 ### Producer-Consumer Pattern Analysis

 1. **Consumer Relationship with WF1**

    - WF2 directly consumes Place records with status='New' created by WF1
-   - The Staging Editor UI displays these records for human review
+   - The Staging Editor Layer 6: UI Components displays these records for human review
    - The handoff occurs via the Place.status field in the places table
    - **Evidence**: Found in places_staging.py where it queries for Place records